ISAE-PRISE/sinteo/README.md

 				          for Sitara AM5728 SoC (SoC used by BeagleBoard X15).
 				          Only User programing is carried out, hence, performance counters on ARM are not accessed.
+"DDR_SDRAM_cost_function_equation_development_for_heterogeneous_MPSoCs.pdf": Document explaining the creation of a cost function for
+																			 estimating the SDRAM interference cost on a heterogeneous multicore platform.
+The SoC Keystone II is used for the evaluation of the cost function.

 ### Software Requirements: